pammacdotnet/TypstPaper/paper.typ

 #figure(
   placement: none,
   [#listing, #v(-1cm), #listing2],
-  caption: [Styled sample codes in Rust and JavaScript],
+  caption: [Styled sample codes in Rust and JavaScript (with Codly)],
   kind: image,
 ) <fig:listing>

 There are other several packages that ship with Wasm plugins for different language compilers and interpreters, such as:
 / #Pyrunner: for Python using RustPython,
-/ #Jogs: for JavaScript using QuickJS, or
-/ #Matryoshka: for running Typst inside Typst.
+/ #Jogs: (commented in @sec:computed) for JavaScript using QuickJS, or / #Matryoshka: for running Typst inside Typst.

-The notable limitation within Wasm-based packages is that network and input/output (I/O) operations do not work, but there is a possibility of passing project-local files to these add-ons.
-The second, and more impactful limitation, is their slower execution time.
+Another notable limitation within Wasm-based packages is that network and input/output (I/O) operations do not work, but there is a possibility of passing project-local files to these add-ons.
+The second, and more impactful constraint, is their slower execution.
 With time, it can be worth porting some functions and algorithms to native Typst to significantly decrease compilation time.

 #let Prequery = package-link("Prequery")